 3 Praising Them Will Truly Help.
 Here is another simple trick to get kids to do their chores on a regular basis – motivate them with some praise.
 Children like to be appreciated in front of other people because it makes them feel good about themselves.
 They want to be acknowledged because it builds their self-esteem.
 Do not scold a child or push the child to do something.
 Instead, the emphasis should be on constructively motivating the child.

-5 Give Chores According To Age.
-It is essential to assign age-appropriate tasks.
+5 Assign Age-Appropriate Chores.
+It is essential to give chores according to their age.
 You cannot ask a child below three years of age to fold laundry.
 For a child aged around 4 to 5, the ideal chore would be to organize toys, pick weeds in the garden or water plants.
 Children above eight years but less than 11 years, can walk their pets, help load the washing machine or dishwasher, or change sheets.
 So, before you give your child something to do, see if he/she is old enough to do it.

 Also, it is crucial to ensure that you are not assigning an older child extremely simple tasks.
 If you are unaware as to what tasks to give for your kid’s age, S’moresUp app can help.
 It not only lists different age-based tasks for kids but also helps you manage them on whole.
 Overall, it is a complete package that a parent might badly need.